takram-design-engineering/three-geospatial/packages/clouds/README.md

 - **Clouds resolve**

-  Performs TAAU-like upscaling on the clouds pass output, reducing the computational cost of ray marching for clouds by approximately 1/16.
+  Performs TAAU-like upscaling on the clouds pass outputs, reducing the number of texels to ray march for the clouds by 1/16.

   &rarr; [Shader](/packages/clouds/src/shaders/cloudsResolve.frag)

 - **Aerial perspective**

-  This pass is part of [`atmosphere`](../atmosphere).
+  This pass is part of the [atmosphere package](../atmosphere).
 It provides `overlay`, `shadow`, and `shadowLength` properties for compositing while applying atmospheric transparency and adding sun and sky irradiance into the scene.

   &rarr; [Documentation](https://github.com/takram-design-engineering/three-geospatial/tree/main/packages/atmosphere#aerialperspectiveeffect)